Ramkumar-2122/Experiment--05-TO-CONFIGURE-ADC-TO-READ-ANALOG-VALUES-FOR-SOILMOISTURE-SENSOR-USING-IOT-/README.md

-  /** Configure the global features of the ADC (Clock, Resolution, Data Alignment and number of conversion) */
+  /** Configure the global features of the ADC (Clock, Resolution, Data Alignment and number of conversion) */ hadc.Instance = ADC;
-  /* NOTE: Some HAL versions use ADC1, some use ADC.
-Ensure your device header matches.
-     If your project generated hadc.Instance = ADC, keep that.
-If your MCU uses ADC1, adjust accordingly. */ hadc.Instance = ADC;
   hadc.Init.ClockPrescaler = ADC_CLOCK_SYNC_PCLK_DIV1;
   hadc.Init.Resolution = ADC_RESOLUTION_12B;